MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- operating system performs hibernation (suspend-to-disk); not rebooted
 	- instance boots much faster. good for long-running processes and services that take time to initialize
 	- **previously attained data volumes are reattached**; instance ID remains the same (unlike stop-restart)
+	  - only public IPv4 address is released and re-assigned upon restart; private IPv4 and any IPv6 addresses are retained
-	- needs to enable hibernation when provisioning the instance; root volume must be encrypted
+	- needs to **enable** hibernation when provisioning the instance; root volume must be encrypted
 	- can't be hibernated for more than 60 days
 	- available for on-demand and reserved instances
 	- not supported with EC2 instances in an auto scaling group
 	- Hibernating instances are charged at standard EBS rates for storage.
-As with a stopped instance, you do not incur instance usage fees while an instance is hibernating.
+As with a stopped instance, you do not incur instance usage fees while an instance is hibernating
+	- when in hibernation, pricing is calculated based on the following
+	  - elastic IP address
+	  - EBS volume attached to EC2 instance
+	  - (no charge for compute capacity)
 - **placement group**
 	- **clustered**
-		- grouping of instances within a **single** AZ (cannot span multiple AZ's)
+		- grouping of instances within a **single AZ** (cannot span multiple AZ's)
 		- low network latency, high network throughput
 		- recommend to have homogeneous instances within clustered placement groups
 	- **spread**